 - or a court order

 Giving a teen beer or marijuana for a party with their friends is one way this crime often occurs.
 These situations can spiral out of control quickly.
-When there are multiple juveniles involved and something like an injury occurs or property is damaged, the adult who supplied the alcohol or drugs can face damaging criminal charges.
+When there are multiple juveniles involved and something like an injury occurs or property is damaged, the adult who supplied the alcohol or drugs can face substantial criminal charges.

 Is Contributing to the Delinquency of a Minor a Felony?